madetech/productionisation/README.md

   Once you’re comfortable that you have satisfied the criteria, tick the box.
 If you’re on the fence, don’t.

 ## How to measure success
-We meas ure success by measuring against the following points
+We measure success by considering the following points:

 ### Improving the reliability of applications for users